Leasing & Sales RFPs

 MTA Grand Central Terminal

-The Metropolitan Transportation Authority is seeking proposals from qualified parties interested in leasing approximately 481 sq. ft of retail space in Grand Central Terminal.
+The Metropolitan Transportation Authority is seeking proposals from qualified parties interested in leasing approximately 5,518 sq. ft of retail space on 42nd Street adjacent to the entrance of Grand Central Terminal.
 For more information about the offering and the Request for Proposals (RFP), please click the link below.

 Grand Central Terminal